-Financing of the Merger (page 75).
+Financing of the Merger (page 77).

 It is a condition to the closing of the merger that Universal obtain new financing of between \$200,000,000 and \$220,000,000.
-Based on Universal's and LINC's outstanding indebtedness and dividends payable at June 30, 2012, Universal would expect to borrow approximately \$152.1 million under the proposed new credit facility and use the proceeds for the following: (i) to pay off LINC's outstanding indebtedness to lenders totaling \$57.8 million, (ii) to pay off \$24.5 million of a dividend payable to affiliates of Messrs.
+On August 30, 2012, Universal entered into a new credit agreement with and among the lenders parties thereto and Comerica Bank, as administrative agent, arranger, and documentation agent, providing for aggregate borrowing facilities of up to \$220,000,000.
+Pursuant to the new credit agreement, the lenders thereunder shall not be obligated to make any advances or loans under the new credit agreement until all conditions precedent have been satisfied, including that all conditions to consummate the merger have been satisfied.
+The new credit agreement consists of a \$110,000,000 revolving credit facility (which amount may be increased by up to \$20,000,000 upon request of Universal and approval of the lenders), a \$60,000,000 equipment credit facility, and a \$50,000,000 term loan.
+Borrowings under the revolving credit facility may be made until, and mature on, August 28, 2017.
+Borrowings under the equipment credit facility may be made until August 28, 2015 and such borrowings made in any year shall be repaid in 28 quarterly installments beginning on April 1 of the year after the applicable borrowing was made.
+Borrowings under the term loan facility shall be made on the closing date of the merger and shall mature on August 28, 2017.
+Based on Universal's and LINC's outstanding indebtedness and dividends payable at June 30, 2012, Universal would expect to borrow approximately \$150.1 million under the new credit agreement and use the proceeds for the following: (i) to pay off LINC's outstanding indebtedness to lenders totaling \$57.8 million, (ii) to pay off \$22.5 million of a dividend payable to affiliates of Messrs.
 Moroun, (iii) to pay off a \$25.0 million Dividend Distribution Promissory Note to an affiliate of Messrs.
 Moroun, (iv) to pay off an aggregate \$45.0 million promissory notes to LINC's current shareholders, and (v) to pay an estimated \$1.3 million of debt issuance costs.
-On the closing date of the merger, the LINC shareholders shall cause DIBC Investments Inc. to repay a \$5.0 million promissory note owed to LINC, which together with the approximately \$152.1 million of expected borrowings under the proposed new credit facility and the use of \$153.6 million of proceeds described above will result in a net increase of pro forma cash for Universal of \$3.5 million.
-Universal may also borrow additional amounts under the new credit facility to refinance any outstanding amounts under Universal's existing credit facility.
+On the closing date of the merger, the LINC shareholders shall cause DIBC Investments Inc. to repay a \$5.0 million promissory note owed to LINC, which together with the approximately \$150.1 million of expected borrowings under the new credit agreement and the use of \$151.6 million of proceeds described above will result in a net increase of pro forma cash for Universal of \$3.5 million.
+Universal may also borrow additional amounts under the new credit agreement to refinance any outstanding amounts under Universal's existing credit facility.